 Since the goal of the regular keto diet is simply to get your body into a state of ketosis, the dirty keto approach can technically result in weight loss.

-You can absolutely get into ketosis — a metabolic state wherein you’re burning fat for fuel instead of glucose — just by lowering your carb intake enough.
+You can get into ketosis — a metabolic state wherein you’re burning fat for fuel instead of glucose — just by lowering your carb intake enough.

 Real, sustainable weight loss and health depends on where your food comes from and the nutrients you’re digesting and using.

 - Eat fast food all the time.
-Dirty keto dieters find it easier to stick to their macros if they don’t have to prep, cook, and clean up all their meals and snacks.
+Dirty keto dieters find it easier to stick to their macros if they don’t have to prep, cook, and clean up after all their meals and snacks.
 They believe it’s much more convenient to order keto fast food and continue eating their favorite drive-thru meals by simply making a few low-carb tweaks (like skipping the bun and switching to diet soda).

-Though this shortcut approach to losing weight may work, you also won’t feel nearly as many of the positive health benefits a clean keto diet offers — things like mental clarity and better physical performance.
+Though this shortcut approach to losing weight may work, you won’t feel nearly as many of the positive health benefits a clean keto diet offers — things like mental clarity and better physical performance.

 #1.
-Dirty Keto Food is Highly Processed
+Highly Processed Foods

 Studies show eating highly processed foods increases your rate of: